boywithkeyboard-archive/cheetah1/readme.md

 <br />
 <br />

+> 🙌 If you need help getting started, have ideas for new features or just want to hang out, make sure to join our Discord server [here](https://discord.gg/hrvetU2cJZ).

 **cheetah** is ***~30% faster*** than hono, which is supposed to be the fastest JavaScript framework, and ***~70% faster*** than oak, the Express.js of Deno.

 [//]: benchmarkstart